cjdbarlow/bedside-notebook/anaesthesia/cardiac/cpb.md

 	* At this point, bypass may commence although the heart is still beating
 	* Access cannula may be
 		* Bi-caval
 		Two separate cannulas, one to the IVC and one to the SVC.
+Used if the RA has to be empty for surgical conditions (e.g. atrial myxoma, tricuspid valve surgery).
 		* Single, larger dual-stage cannula
 * Places retrograde cardioplegia cannula
 * Places anterograde cardioplegia catheter